Stand with Ukraine flag

 return result;

-For sending Downlink messages from the ThingsBoard Edge to the OPC UA node, we need to define a Downlink Converter.
+To send Downlink messages from the ThingsBoard Edge to the OPC UA node, we need to define a Downlink converter.

-In general, the output from a Downlink converter should have the following structure:
+In general, the output of the Downlink converter should have the following structure:

 1